pmonnahan/admixMap/README.md

-# Admixture and association mapping pipeline
+d# Admixture and association mapping pipeline

 This pipeline implements admixture mapping on the output of the [AncInf](https://github.com/pmonnahan/AncInf) pipeline (i.e. RFMix output) and/or association mapping on the output of the [pre-imputation](https://github.com/pmonnahan/DataPrep) or [post-imputation](https://github.com/pmonnahan/DataPrep/postImpute) QC pipelines.
 It is not completely necessary to generate the input via the mentioned pipelines, although doing so would likely reduce the chances of encountering an issue.
 Prior to mapping, input data is parsed and QC'ed to identify (and optionally filter) related samples, calculate principal components, and perform genomic control matching.
 A more detailed description of each of these steps is provided at the bottom.